 What is the process if I am invited to interview?

-Interviews take place on the Homewood campus of Johns Hopkins University in Baltimore, Maryland.
-We conduct interviews on site because we feel that it is important for applicants to get a personal sense of our campus community.
-Applicants who reside within the continental US are expected to interview in person.
-For applicants living abroad, we can discuss alternative interview arrangements.
-Scheduling can be arranged with our office; for instance, planning the interview around an existing trip to our area.
+Ordinarily, interviews take place on the Homewood campus of Johns Hopkins University in Baltimore, Maryland because we feel that it is important for applicants to get a personal sense of our campus community.

-After the interview, the Admissions Committee will meet to review each candidate and will decide to accept, hold, or not accept each candidate.
-Applicants will be notified of the decision in an email; applicants who are put on hold will be re-reviewed by the Committee at a future meeting.
+After the interview, the Admissions Committee will meet to review each candidate.
+Decisions will be made to accept, hold, waitlist or not accept the candidate.
+Applicants will be notified of the decision in an email; applicants who are put on hold will be re-reviewed at regular admissions committee meetings.

 What is the process if I am accepted to the program?

 Applicants who are accepted to the program will be notified by email.
 The acceptance letter will include a response date by which the student must notify the program if they plan to attend.
 We require a response date because we are holding a seat for you in our community.
 Please be considerate of your colleagues applying for the program and notify us immediately of any change in plans.
 A $500 deposit is required from accepted applicants who plan to enroll.